History of Bacca Pipes

 The Bacca Pipes Culture

-Over the years Jenny has introduced innovations by the dozen; concept nights, three line whips, a none clique policy, children's evenings, poetry nights, rules (gasp) and a culture of audience silence during songs and introductions that even the most thick skinned chatterer cannot ignore.
+Over the years Jenny has introduced innovations by the dozen; concept nights, three line whips, a non-clique policy, children's evenings, poetry nights, rules (gasp) and a culture of audience silence during songs and introductions that even the most thick skinned chatterer cannot ignore.
 We continued in this vein whilst looking, all the while, for that pot of gold… another brewery.

 Beyond 2002